dustinjack99/Employee-Tracker/README.md

 ### Testing Integration
 So now we have our department, 'Microsoft Office'; a new role, 'Janitor'; all we need is a new hire!
 We've screened many potentials, but one has risen to the top: an eager young worker named Donald Duck.
 After hiring him as a janitor, placing him in the new department, we can see with Employee Tracker that he's been successfully implemented into the system.
+His role 'Janitor' has a role_id of 6.

 ![](assets/testall.gif)

 ### Update Role
 There's one last function we need to test- update role.
 Some months have passed, and our enterprising Donald Duck has been studying programming.
 His managers have noticed, and after passing his interviews, Donald has been promoted to a full-fledged engineer!
 Once we select his new position, 'Engineer', the ex-Janitor now has a much larger part in the Microsoft family.
+We can see his role_id has been updated to 2 (from 6), signifying he's been moved to an Engineering position.

 ![](assets/updaterole.gif)